MicrosoftDX/nether/documentation/identity/readme.md

 * ResourceOwnerPassword - signs in with a user name and password
 * CustomGrant - signs in with a facebook user accesstoken

-For speed of coding, this project used the [IdentityModel](https://www.nuget.org/packages/IdentityModel/) clienbt library from IdentityServer, but this isn't a requirement for clients.
+For speed of coding, this project used the [IdentityModel](https://www.nuget.org/packages/IdentityModel/) client library from IdentityServer, but this isn't a requirement for clients.

 ## Game Sign in ##